 Instead, I aim to provide a more tactical approach on a case by case basis rather than using the big hammer of a class action lawsuit.
 There are some firms that will take this on but mine is not one of them.

 I do handle pro bono cases from time to time.
-Usually, these are unique instances where a severely disabled veteran has been wrongly denied access to Vocational Rehabilitation benefits or instances where VA wrongly placed a veteran into the Fiduciary program.
+Usually, these are unique instances where a severely disabled veteran has been wrongly denied access to Veteran Readiness & Employment benefits or instances where VA wrongly placed a veteran into the Fiduciary program.

 At the present time, however, I am not taking any more pro bono cases.